 This is an unusual step to take.
 You don’t need to close your account if you just want to cancel Amazon Prime, change your email address, or remove a payment method.
 You can do this all without closing an account.
 But if you really want to, here’s what you’ll need to do.

-Update: Amazon has changed its website since we originally wrote this article.
-We recommend contacting Amazon via online chat or calling Amazon Customer Service at 888-280-4331.
+If the above form is no longer available when you’re reading this article, we recommend contacting Amazon via online chat or calling Amazon Customer Service at 888-280-4331.
 Ask the customer service representative to close your account for you.

 We’ve heard from readers who have used both the chat feature and telephone number to successfully close their accounts.